ansys/pyansys/doc/source/blogs/pyansys-landing-page.rst

 Commitment to the PyAnsys ecosystem
 -----------------------------------

-The new landing page demonstrates the PyAnsys core Team’s continued commitment to the PyAnsys ecosystem.
-Our focus remains on:
+The redesigned landing page reflects a continued commitment to the PyAnsys ecosystem.
+The PyAnsys team remains focused on:

 - **Continuous improvement:** Evolving the platform based on user needs and technology trends.
-- **Open collaboration:** Encouraging contributions and feedback via GitHub and community channels.
+- **Open collaboration:** Contributions and feedback are encouraged through GitHub and community channels.
-- **Community support:** Making simulation and automation more accessible, effective, and rewarding for all users.
+- **Community support:** Expanding access to simulation and automation, making them more effective and rewarding for all users.

 Thank you for supporting the PyAnsys project.